When I first arrived in New York City 2 years ago, I didn’t know ANYONE.

 Are you a movie buff?
 A museum junky?
 Brunch enthusiast?
 Wherever your interests lie, this city is so big and vast there are plenty of people for you to connect with.

 NYC has the best brunch.
 Ever.
 If you like to brunch, check out this extensive list of spots.
 Pick a place and invite someone to come with.

-NYC houses amazing culture.
+NYC houses an amazing culture.
 If you’re into museums, you don’t need to break the bank.
 Check out this list of free days!

 Timeout also has a great list of things to do in New York-based on different interests.

-When the weather is nice a great place to take acquaintances and new friends is Smorgasbord, in Williamsburg.
+When the weather is nice a great place to make acquaintances and new friends is Smorgasbord, in Williamsburg.
 It’s a food festival and happens right on the water.
 Check out details and location here

 Another spot that’s always a fun time is Fat Cat.
 Located in the Village, it’s got a lot going on.
 Live Jazz music, pool, and cheap beer.
 Check out the details here.